nrwl/nx/docs/shared/recipes/installation/activate-powerpack.md

 ## 1. Purchase a License

 You'll need to [purchase a license](https://cloud.nx.app/powerpack/purchase) online.
 The license is a seat-based license.
-If you have an open-source repository, reach out to [powerpack-support@nrwl.io](mailto:powerpack-support@nrwl.io) for a free license.
+If you are a small team, the purchase form has an option to apply for a free license.
+If you have an open-source repository, you can [register for a free OSS license](https://forms.gle/mWjQo6Vrv5Kt6WYh9) as well.

 {% call-to-action title="Buy a Powerpack License" icon="nx" description="Unlock all the features of Nx" url="https://cloud.nx.app/powerpack/purchase" /%}